David Bakhtiari: Professional career

-After declaring for the NFL Draft, Bakhtiari stated he received a second or third round evaluation from NFL Draft Advisory Board.
+After declaring for the NFL draft, Bakhtiari stated he received a second or third round evaluation from the NFL Draft Advisory Board.

-The Green Bay Packers selected Bakhtiari in the fourth round, (109th overall) of the 2013 NFL Draft.
-He was the ninth offensive tackle drafted and the first of two the Green Bay Packers drafted ahead of fourth round pick J. C. Tretter (122nd overall).
+The Green Bay Packers selected Bakhtiari in the fourth round, (109th overall) of the 2013 NFL draft.
+He was the ninth offensive tackle drafted and the first of two the Green Bay Packers drafted ahead of fourth round pick JC Tretter (122nd overall).

 During the Packers' 'Family Night' inter squad scrimmage later in training camp, starting left tackle Bryan Bulaga succumbed to a torn ACL injury.
 Due to the injury and Bakhtiari's play during training camp, he was inserted as the starting left tackle in the Packers first preseason game against the Arizona Cardinals at Lambeau Field.
 Though they lost, it was later noted that one of the positives to take away was the steady play of the rookies.
 He later went on to start every game at left tackle for the Packers, becoming the first rookie to do so in Green Bay since the start of the 16-game schedule employed by the NFL since 1978 and the only NFL rookie to start every game that season at left tackle in 2013.
 He was a key contributor to Green Bay finishing seventh in the league for rushing (blocking for rookie running back Eddie Lacy) and sixth in passing for the first time since 2004.

 Following his rookie season, Bakhtiari worked significantly on his strength and continued to fight for his job at left tackle, prompting the Packers to move Bryan Bulaga to right tackle and have Bakhtiari at left.
 Later in the current Packers season, he was placed on the injury report for the game against the Miami Dolphins due to a back injury.
 He played in all 16 games of his sophomore season as well as the 2 playoff games.

 On September 13, 2016, the Green Bay Packers signed Bakhtiari to a four-year, $48 million contract extension that includes $16.7 million guaranteed and a $15 million signing bonus.